orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 - the authorised representative acting on behalf of the Steward for the highest number of products of that Steward is established
 - the highest number of users of products of that Steward are located

-In practice, we can assume that the Steward/Project need to report by default to the CSIRT of the country the Steward has its headquaters.
+In practice, we can assume that the Steward/Project need to report by default to the CSIRT of the country the Steward has its headquarters.
 If the Steward has no European official representation, we assume the reporting can be done to one of the CSIRTs of big EU countries (like Germany, France, Spain, Italy etc), except is the specific Project has a strong user base in another country.